5 from 30 votes

 This easy recipe for Instant Pot Zuppa Toscana is a great copycat for the Olive Garden soup.
-Sausage, bacon, and kale make it delicious!
+Loaded with Italian sausage, bacon, and kale.

 looking down on a bowl of zuppa toscana with a spoon in it.